What Do Dentists Use to Numb Your Mouth? Dental Anesthesia Explained

 Table of Contents

-Dentists use dental local anaesthesia to numb the mouth during procedures.
-Lidocaine is the most common anaesthetic.
+Dentists use dental local anaesthesia to numb the mouth during most dental procedures.
+Lidocaine is the most common anaesthetic but let’s delve into the details as other agents are used at times.

 What Do Dentists Use to Numb Your Mouth?
 Local Anesthesia Explained